Kineara/tarkov-api/README.md

 # Relations
 - One trader has many trader-levels
+- One trader-level belongs_to trader

-- One trader-level has many items
+- One trader-level has many items, through trader-level-items
-- One item has many trader-levels
+- One item has many trader-levels, through trader-level-items

-- One quest has many items
+- One quest has and belongs to many items
-- One item has many quests
+- One item has and belongs to many quests

+- One hideout-station has many station-levels
+- One station-level belongs to hideout-station

-- One item has many hideout-upgrades
+- One item has many station-levels, through station-upgrades
-- One hideout-upgrade has many items
+- One station-level has many items, through station-upgrades

-- One hideout-station has many hideout-station-levels
+- One hideout-station has many station-levels
+- One station-level belongs to hideout-station

 - One hideout-station-level has many craftable-items
 - One hideout-station-level has many items-required